wbenz006/MEEN432Sp2024_wbenz006/README.md

 - SOC = 0.8 - integral(Icell)/C

 You're on the right track so I would suggest taking the tips I mentioned and try implementing them!
 I will go over this more on Friday (Dr. Swamy giving me the whole class time to lecture)

+FINAL SUBMISSION: How to run stays the same.
+Simply run the main.m file with the model open in order for the scripts to run with the slx file.
+A plot will show with the track and car setup as desired.

+ISSUES: I could never get the model to setup correctly and even though I wrapped the error in order for it to follow the track it never went arounde correctly.
+Something just never added up and it made the project run worse than ever.
+A base model and scripts are being turned in for simplicity.
+The other work is too out of wack to turn in and show a visualization of the track.
+For some reason the X&Y workspaces will not grab the values desired and will not recognize for a plot on plot graph.
+It is wildly frustrating and I am not sure what to do.
+I am aware that this is no where near what is being asked but it is better than nothing at all.

+A new folder titled Project 4 Final Submission has been created with a zip file with all necessary files and model needed.